alyraffauf/appherder/README.md

   <h3>A shepherd for your AppImages.</h3>
 </div>

 AppHerder automatically installs, removes, and upgrades your AppImages.
-Throw them in `~/AppImages` and AppHerder does the rest: apps appear in your menu, deleted ones disappear from it, and supported apps update in place.
+Throw them in `~/AppImages` and AppHerder does the rest: apps appear in your menu, deleted apps disappear, and supported apps update in place.

 ## Features

 - **Set it and forget it.** Watches `~/AppImages` and checks for updates in the background.
-- **Real apps, not loose files.** Installed AppImages show up natively in your application menu.
+- **Real apps.** Installed AppImages show up natively in your application menu.
-- **Install from anywhere.** Point it at a local file or paste a download link.
-- **Updates without the pile-up.** A newer version replaces the old one.
+- **In-place upgrades.** New versions seemlessly replace old ones.
 - **Verified updates.** Pins the publisher's signing key on first install, then refuses tampered updates.
-- **One-command rollback.** A bad update?
+- **Quick rollbacks.** Bad update?
 Put the old version back instantly.
-- **Stays out of the way.** It only touches launchers it created.
-Your Flatpaks and hand-made shortcuts are safe.
+- **Stays out of the way.** Only touches launchers it creates.
+Your other apps are safe.

 ## Installation